MacroWang001/Web3-Security-Audit/README.md

 ## About Me 🕵️‍♂️
 - 👋 Hi, I’m Macro Wang.
-I’m deeply passionate about coding, crypto, and Web3 security.
+I’m deeply passionate about crypto, coding and Web3 security.
-- 🌱 At 33, I made a bold career shift from traditional finance to Web3 security research, starting from zero background in CS.
+- 🌱 In 2025, I made a bold career shift from an investment analyst to Web3 security researcher, starting with zero background in computer science.
 - 💻 Currently studying Solidity, Rust, and Move (Sui & Aptos) to achieve my long-term career goal of becoming a senior Web3 SR.
 - 📫 For **security research collaboration** or **private audit inquiries**, please reach out to me at:

-    - **Email:**  - macro.wang@tensorcorp.com
+    - **Email:**  - xmu2011czwhn@gmail.com
     - **Twitter:** - [@MacroWang007](https://x.com/MacroWang007)
     - **Telegram:**  - [@macrowang](https://t.me/macrowang)